B.C. Binning House, 1941

 - Reconsider the extent of manipulation of the landscape to accommodate the proposed driveway.

-- April 5, 2017: Proposal submitted to the District of West Vancouver
+April 5, 2017: A proposal has been submitted to the District of West Vancouver for the subdivision and development of the B.C.
+Binning house and property.

 Application details can be found here: